Child Support Calculators: Are They Accurate?

 What if you feel that a child support calculator's figure is too low or too high?
 Can you arrange with the other parent to pay a different amount?

-Rather than relying on child support calculators, consult a family law attorney.
+Child support calculators are only a small part of understanding a parent's child support obligation.
+Rather than relying on child support calculators, consult an experienced family law attorney.
 A local child support lawyer can give you personalized legal advice.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help